The Natural Child Project - Celebrating attachment parenting and unschooling since 1996

 Thank you so much for taking the time to let me know how helpful our web site information has been for you.

 My heart goes out to you as you struggle to come to terms with your past choices as a parent.
 It may sound overly simplistic, but every one of us has done the very best we could, given all of our experiences and knowledge up to that point in time.
 What more could we possibly have done?
 If we've done our very best, what keeps us from forgiving ourselves?
-More than likely it is because we were seldom forgiven in our own childhood, which has made it difficult to learn to forgive others, and especially hard to learn to forgive ourselves.
+It may be that we were not sufficiently forgiven or understood in our own childhood, which has made it difficult to learn to forgive others, and especially hard to forgive ourselves.
 The fact that you are trying to do things differently now, and are trying to communicate your sorrow and apologies to your older children, shows just how far you have come.

 I would like to recommend the article "The Mistake" by Laura Mixon.
 This article, written by a fiction author, addresses exactly the issues you've raised.
 The conclusion of her story is a good example of an apology breaking through a parent-child barrier.